IslandRock1/IndSys-BilSim/README.md

 # IndSys-BilSim

 Car simulation platform aimed at development, and educational applications.
-Its is built using CODESYS running on WAGO PLC hardware, with a visualization layer provided by Gedot.
+Its is built using CODESYS running on WAGO PLC hardware, with a visualization layer provided by Godot.
 The simulator uze to control and monitor three MAC 800 motors using EtherCAT communication.

 ## Features

 - **CODESYS-based Automation:** Developed for WAGO PLCs in CODESYS.
-- **Gedot Visualization:** Real-time monitoring.
+- **Godot Visualization:** Real-time monitoring.
 - **EtherCAT Communication:** Controls three MAC 800 motors with Ethercat.
 - **Security Functions:** Ensures safe operation and access control.
 - **Calibration Utilities:** Tools for precise setup and adjustment of motors using limit switches.